Champitoad/coq-actema/README.md

   It exposes new tactics actema and actema_force that send Coq goals to the frontend (via http), and compile the actions performed by the user in the frontend back to Coq tactics.

 - api/
   Contains the data format used to communicate between the prover and the plugin.
-  It uses atdgen to generate Ocaml code.
+The data is (de)serialized using Marshal.

 - theories/
   Coq tactics that are invoked from the plugin.